 In 2020, as part of the reforms to Bar training, the Bar Standards Board (BSB) split the assessment of professional ethics between the Bar Course and pupillage.
 On the Bar Course students sit an exam set by their provider.
 Pupils take an assessment that is set and marked by the BSB.
 Under the new scheme pupils build up their practical knowledge of how ethics operate in practice before being signed-off as being ready for a full practising certificate.
 The pupillage ethics exams is therefore focused on application of the rules rather then simply being a memory test.

-The BSB exam is compulsory for all pupils who started Bar Training from 2020 onwards, and all who completed the Bar Transfer Test from August 2021 onwards.
+Passing the professional ethics assessment is now a requirement for all pupils (unless you have a specific exemption authorised by the BSB).
 If you are doing a 12-month pupillage, you must have completed your first three months before your first attempt at the assessment.

 There are three sittings of the exam each year, usually in January, April and July.
 The exam is a three-hour, open book assessment comprising 12 short answer questions (SAQs).
 The exam is delivered online, and you can sit the exam at home or at a test centre.